golang/example/gotypes/go-types.md

-Objects are represented by the `Object` interface, shown below:
+Objects are represented by the `Object` interface:

 	type Object interface {
-	    Name() string   // package local object name Exported() bool // reports whether the name starts with a capital letter Type() Type     // object type
+	    Name() string   // package-local object name
+	    Exported() bool // reports whether the name starts with a capital letter Type() Type     // object type
 	    Pos() token.Pos // position of object identifier in declaration